sylikc/jpegview/readme.txt

 - Showing keyboard shortcuts in tooltips of the toolbox buttons
 - Traditional Chinese (Taiwan) translation and updated Chinese translation Other changes:
+- Settings/Admin > Set as default viewer: Calls the file association dialog from control panel to perform the associations in Windows 8, because this is the only way under Windows 8 to properly change file associations.
 - Ctrl-X also copies the file name to the clipboard (as Ctrl-C)
 - Using Visual Studio 2013 to compile the 64 bit version